 It Can Help With Mental Clarity

 Did you know that your brain is about 75-percent water?
 So yeah, if you’re dehydrated — even mildly — you may struggle with mental clarity, brain fog and lack of focus.
-Drinking enough water can literally make it easier for you to function, learn, work and thrive.
+Drinking enough water can literally make it easier for you to function, learn, work, and thrive.
 Plus, the water you consume delivers essential nutrients to your brain and flushes out toxins that can potentially affect your brain function.
 Pretty important, huh?

 Track Your Intake

 Lots of fitness apps feature an option to track your daily water intake.
 Use them!
 Or if you don’t usually use a fitness or activity tracker, you can even download a simple stand-alone water tracking app on just about any device.
-Add each eight ounces of water you drink throughout the day to make sure you’re getting enough in.
+Add every eight ounces of water you drink throughout the day to make sure you’re getting enough in.
 It almost becomes like a game — a competition against yourself — to see how well you can do each day.